-Section 10 - Staff Training
+Section 12 - Staff Training

-As part of their induction, new staff will be made aware of this policy and asked to ensure compliance with these procedures at all times.
+As part of their induction, new staff will be made aware of this policy and asked to always ensure compliance with these procedures.

 Links will be made to the procedures for external visitors in the annual staff safeguarding training.